0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Even if you're lying (Fuck you) (*x4*)
 ```

-In a desperate attempt to feel love, the protagonist comes up with a compromise with his love.
+In a desperate attempt to feel love, the protagonist comes up with a compromise.
 He would be okay if the love continued to be one-sided as long as his crush pretended to love him back.
 Even though it would be devastating if he found out, he would rather be lied into an illusion and not receive reciprocation rather than leaving.
 The parenthetical “Fuck you” punctuating each plea is the protagonist’s own internal voice of self‑loathing and a flash of awareness that he is debasing himself.
 Even as he begs for the illusion of love, a part of him knows how pathetic this bargain is.
 This internal conflict reveals that the protagonist is not delusional; he knows the truth, but he chooses the lie because the alternative as being alone and unloved is unbearable to him.

 ```ad-quote
 title: **wetdream** 1:2:1-6